zwhite/keyholer/README.rst

     1. keyholer-web submits command, "verify <username> <code>"
     2. keyholerd checks username and code, returns false if wrong
     3. keyholerd reads the user's authorized_keys, finds list of ID's
-    4. keyholerd returns: True\n<list of ID's>
+    4. keyholerd returns: True\\n<list of ID's>
-4. keyholer-web displays the list of existing keys and <input> for a new key
+4. keyholer-web displays the list of existing keys and an <input> for a new key
 5. User pastes a new key into the textarea, clicks Submit
     1. keyholer-web submits command, "add_key <username> <code> <ssh_key>"
     2. keyholerd makes sure the code is valid, if not return False
     3. keyholerd makes sure the ssh_key is valid, if not return False
     4. keyholerd adds the key to the user's authorized_keys file
+    5. keyholerd sends an sms to admin_user for alert/audit purposes

 Installation:
 -------------